flame Compare Deals and save hundreds of pounds Sim Only Deals Phone Deals

 All of the major UK mobile networks have business tariffs and services and they all come with extra features to help them stand out.

-With EE you can get an account manager (if you have ten or more connections), and a promise to keep you connected, even if you use up your data.
+With EE you can get a promise to keep you connected, even if you use up your data.

-Vodafone meanwhile offers numerous business connectivity solutions (such as Vodafone Pulse Connect, which is a mobile, broadband and cloud collaboration solution), and O2 puts a focus on flexible tariffs, as well as offering additional benefits when you’re a customer of both O2 Business and Virgin Media.
+Vodafone meanwhile offers numerous cloud-based business apps, and O2 puts a focus on flexible tariffs, as well as offering additional benefits when you’re a customer of both O2 Business and Virgin Media Business.

 These networks also support businesses of most sizes, so it largely comes down to personal preference as to which is best.

 So this category is close.
-Ultimately though EE and Three edge the win as the best networks for business use due to their coverage, which we’ve rated elsewhere but which is even more vital for business users, who rely on 4G and 5G to work wherever they are.
+Ultimately though EE edges the win as the best network for business use due to its coverage, which we’ve rated elsewhere but which is even more vital for business users, who rely on 4G and 5G to work wherever they are.

 Added extras

 Each of the networks has its own ways to try and draw in customers and some rely heavily on extras above and beyond your phone contract.
-Vodafone has some of the most appealing extras, with Amazon Prime or YouTube Premium subscriptions included on a variety of its plans.
+Vodafone has some of the most appealing extras, with Amazon Prime or Disney Plus subscriptions included on a variety of its plans.

 Given that many people have and can make use of streaming service subscriptions, at least one of those is bound to be a great extra for almost anyone.
 And even if you don’t select a plan with those extras, you’ll still get access to Vodafone’s VeryMe Rewards app, which has discounts and offers from other brands.

-EE meanwhile gives you access on some plans to ‘Inclusive Extras’, which let you choose a benefit from a selection including a Netflix Standard subscription with adverts, a Google One 2TB Premium subscription, Apple Music, Apple TV Plus, Apple One, TNT Sports on Discovery Plus, Netflix Premium, Xbox Game Pass Ultimate, or Google One AI Premium.
+EE meanwhile gives you access on some plans to ‘Inclusive Extras’, which let you choose a benefit from a selection including a Netflix Standard subscription with adverts, a Google One 2TB Premium subscription, Apple Music, Apple TV, Apple One, TNT Sports on HBO Max, Netflix Premium, Xbox Game Pass Ultimate, or Google AI Pro.
 The exact selection varies depending on the plan you choose.
+Its plans also include data gifting.

 O2’s extras include various exclusive deals, offers and early ticket sales through O2 Priority, as well as automatic access to thousands of its free Wi-Fi hotspots across the UK.
-Some plans also come up to six months of access to a streaming service or similar, and some come with double data if you also have Virgin Media broadband.
+Some plans also come with a free subscription to your choice of Disney Plus, Amazon Prime, Amazon Music, Audible, McAfee, or Cafeyn, for between three months and the life of the contract.

 Finally, Three has the Three+ app, with offers and discounts from other brands.
-If you take out a Value or Complete plan, then you’ll also get access to Paramount+ for either half your contract or the full duration, along with an extended warranty if you buy a device on contract, and if you take a 24-month Complete device plan you’ll additionally get a free screen repair.
+If you take out a Complete plan, then you’ll also get access to Paramount+ for the duration of your contract, and if you take a 24-month Complete device plan you’ll additionally get a free screen repair.
+Both Value and Complete plans also come with an up to 3-year extended warranty when taken with a device.

-All of these networks offer some nice extras then, but – due to its extras lasting the life of the contract and being high-value – we’d give Vodafone and EE the edge.
+All of these networks offer some nice extras then, but – for sheer selection – we’d give EE and O2 the edge.

 Conclusion

 There you have it then.
-EE wins or ties for the win in the coverage, speed, data limits, business, and extras categories, meaning it has five wins and therefore takes joint first place with Three, which has wins or ties for coverage, speed, data limits, tethering, and business.
+EE wins or ties for the win in the coverage, speed, data limits, business, and extras categories, meaning it has five wins and therefore takes first place.

 It’s also worth considering the many MVNOs which share their infrastructure.
 For more on that, check out the following guides: